-The current model does not cover - yet - a level of detail usually required to develop national hazard models, such as those utilized for underpinning national building codes, although it provides the essential information needed for such an application.
-Nevertheless, until superior studies are carried out, the findings of this study can be used, albeit with caution, to estimate seismic hazard and to stimulate awareness of seismic hazard in local governmental institutions.
-Extending the present model to national level and for city scenario clearly represents a natural follow-up, as soon as new local information (e.g., studies on nearby faults and site response analyses, week, and strong ground motion recordings) are available.
-Of course, the hazard estimates computed herein are appropriate for regional calculation of losses, which is the final objective of this study.
+The current model does not cover - yet - a level of detail required for national hazard modelling and therefore it should not be used directly for building code enforcement, although it provides the essential information needed by modern building codes.
+Nevertheless, in lack of additional and more precise studies, it can be used as provisional solution e.g., for gross calculation of losses, but also as an incentive to stimulate awareness on seismic hazard in local governmental institutions.
+Extending the present model to national level and for city scenario clearly represents a natural follow-up, as soon as new local information (e.g., studies on nearby faults and site response analyses, week, and strong ground motion recordings) will be available.